dirkslab/azure-classic-mongodb-centos/README.md

 the extension shell script:
 very rough and can be improved. hard coded for  x4 data disk setup - hope to improve this no logging, no quick way to tell if script is complete- I generally login via ssh and run sudo lsblk command.
-If the raid setup is completed, script generally completed. not ideal (prob due to
+If the raid setup is completed, script generally completed. not ideal server needs a reboot after this before mongo starts (prob due to disabling SELINUX) -to fix

 # how to use